r-eifler/enhsp-xaip/README.md

 E. Scala, P. Torasso, **Deordering and Numeric Macro Actions for Plan Repair**, IJCAI 2015

 E. Scala, P. Haslum, S. Thiebaux, M. Ramirex, **Interval-Based Relaxation for General Numeric Planning**, ECAI 2016

+Planners built on top of PPMaJaL can be downloaded following these other bitbucket repositories: